×

 • The customer ensures that Google Cloud limits are sufficient to support OpenShift Dedicated provisioned within the customer-provided GCP account.

-• The customer-provided GCP account should be in the customer’s Google Cloud Organization with the applicable Service Account applied.
+• The customer-provided GCP account should be in the customer’s Google Cloud Organization.

 • The customer-provided GCP account must not be transferable to Red Hat.